Opt-out Preferences

 • Hazardous waste disposal

-• Environmentally-friendly technologies for industry
+• Environmentally friendly technologies for industry

 • Atmospheric research

-• Addressing underlying impacts of climate change
+• Addressing the underlying impacts of climate change

-With a Degree in Environmental Engineering students can find solutions that help our planet and the people.
+With a Degree in Environmental Engineering, students can find solutions that help our planet and the people.
 From cleaning up oil spills to delivering clean drinking water to designing more effective recycling systems and eco-friendly factories, environmental engineers are the superheroes of tomorrow!

 Is an Environmental Engineering Degree Hard?